-4.2.5 Strengths and difficulties in the child
+4.2.5 Strengths and Difficulties in the child

-A standardised and widely used screening instrument, the Strengths and Difficulties Questionnaire (SDQ) (Goodman 1997) was administered as part of the parent / carer survey to assess strengths and difficulties in the child (the sample child).
+A standardised and widely-used screening instrument, the Strengths and Difficulties Questionnaire (SDQ) (Goodman, 1997) was administered as part of the parent / carer survey to assess strengths and difficulties in the child (the sample child).
 The assessment of strengths and difficulties is based on five scales, four of which measure difficulties and one of which measures strengths.
-Scales to measure difficulties are: emotional symptoms, conduct problems, hyperactivity and peer problems scales.
+Scales to measure difficulties are the emotional symptoms, conduct problems, hyperactivity and peer problems scales.
 These four scales can be further analysed or combined to develop an overall scale measuring total child difficulties.
 The pro-social scale is a measure of child strengths.

-In terms of child difficulties, based on average scores and the proportion falling into abnormal ranges (the latter drawing on the methodology of the developers of the screening instrument), the findings indicate that children in the Southside Regeneration Area have the greatest difficulties, followed by the Northside Regeneration Area, then the Disadvantaged Control.
+With regard to child difficulties, based on average scores and the proportion falling into "abnormal" ranges (the latter determination being based on the methodology of the developers of the screening instrument), the findings indicate that children in the Southside Regeneration Area have the greatest difficulties, followed by the Northside Regeneration Area, then the Disadvantaged Control Area.
 Children in the Average Control Area have the least difficulties.
 Differences between the areas are greatest in relation to conduct problems and peer problems.

-In terms of child strengths, there were no statistically significant differences between the areas on the Pro-social scale, indicating that children are similar across the areas in terms of being kind, considerate and helpful towards others.
+In terms of child strengths, there were no statistically significant differences between the areas on the pro-social scale, indicating that children are similar across the areas in terms of being kind, considerate and helpful towards others.

-Regrouping or banding scores into abnormal, borderline and abnormal ranges, there are larger proportions of children in the abnormal and borderline ranges on all scales to measure difficulties (i.e. all except the Pro-social scale) in the regeneration areas compared with the control areas.
-The Average Control Area consistently shows the lowest level of child difficulties and the Southside shows greatest child difficulties followed by the Northside Regeneration Area (marginally lower levels).
-For instance, in relation to conduct problems, the proportion in the abnormal range in the Average Control Area is 6 per cent compared with 37 per cent in this category in the Southside Regeneration Area; on emotional symptoms, 17 per cent are in the abnormal range in the Average Control Area compared with 40 per cent in the Southside Regeneration Area; on hyperactivity problems, 12 per cent are in the abnormal range in the Average Control Area compared with 27 per cent in the Southside Regeneration Area; and on total difficulties, 7 per cent are in the abnormal range in the Average Control Area are in the abnormal range in the Average Control Area compared with 30 per cent in the Southside Regeneration Area; and on total difficulties, 7 per cent are in the abnormal range in the Average Control Area compared with 33 per cent in the Southside Regeneration Area.
+Regrouping or banding scores into normal, borderline and abnormal ranges, there are larger proportions of children in the abnormal and borderline ranges on all scales to measure difficulties (i.e. all except the pro-social scale) in the regeneration areas compared with the control areas.
+The Average Control Area consistently shows the lowest level of child difficulties, and the Southside shows greatest child difficulties followed by the Northside Regeneration Area (marginally lower levels).
+In relation to conduct problems, the proportion in the abnormal range in the Average Control Area is 6 per cent, compared with 37 per cent in this category in the Southside Regeneration Area; on emotional symptoms, 17 per cent are in the abnormal range in the Average Control Area compared with 40 per cent in the Southside Regeneration Area; on hyperactivity problems, 12 per cent are in the abnormal range in the Average Control Area compared with 30 per cent in the Southside Regeneration Area; on peer problems, some 6 per cent are in the abnormal range in the Average Area compared with 27 per cent in the Southside Regeneration Area; and on total difficulties, 7 per cent are in the abnormal range in the Average Control Area compared with 33 per cent in the Southside Regeneration Area - See Figure 4.8 showing findings on 'total difficulties'.